Thresholded Lasso Bandit: Experiments

+\begin{remark} In most of our experiments, the context is drawn from a multivariate Gaussian, or uniform distribution on $[-1,1]^d$.
+In this case, the minimum eigenvalue of the gram matrix $\Sigma$ is lower bounded by some constant.
+Hence, Assumptions~\ref{asm:comp_cond} and \ref{asm:cov_div_klarge} are satisfied.
+Clearly, Assumption~\ref{asm:relax_sym} is satisfied by the symmetry of the distribution.
+When the distribution is independent over the arms, from Proposition~1 in \citet{oh2020sparsity}, Assumption~\ref{asm:balanced_cov} is satisfied.
+Since each element of the context distribution has a bounded density everywhere, Assumption~\ref{asm:margin} is also satisfied.
+Furthermore, in Appendix~\ref{subsec:numerical_hard_instances}, we empirically tested our algorithm for some hard problems where the covariate diversity condition \cite{bastani2021mostly} does not hold. \end{remark}

-{\bf Algorithms.} For DR LASSO bandit, we use the implementation given by \url{https://github.com/gisoo1989/Doubly-Robust-Lasso-Bandit}.
-For the SA LASSO bandit and TH LASSO bandit algorithms, we tune the hyperparameter $\lambda_0$ in $[0.01, 0.5]$ to roughly optimize the algorithm performance when $K=2, d=1000, s_A=10$, and $s_0=5$.
-As a result, we set $\lambda_0=0.16$ for SA LASSO bandit, and set $\lambda_0=0.03$ for TH LASSO bandit.
+\paragraph{Algorithms.} For DR Lasso bandit and Lasso bandit, we use the tuned hyperparameter at\\ \url{https://github.com/gisoo1989/Doubly-Robust-Lasso-Bandit}.\\ For the SA Lasso bandit and TH Lasso bandit algorithms, we tune the hyperparameter $\lambda_0$ in $[0.01, 0.5]$ to roughly optimize the algorithm performance when $K=2, d=1000, A_{\max}=10$, and $s_0=5$.
+As a result, we set $\lambda_0=0.16$ for SA Lasso bandit, and set $\lambda_0=0.02$ for TH Lasso bandit.

+\paragraph{Results.} We first compare the regret of each algorithm with $A_{\max}=10$, $K\in\{2, 50\}$, $d=\{1000, 2000, 10000\}$, and $s_0\in \{5, 20\}$.
+We experimented with larger values of $d$, in addition to the one in existing studies.
+Figure~\ref{fig:experiment1_regrets} shows the average cumulative regret for each algorithm.
+We find that TH Lasso bandit outperforms the other algorithms in all scenarios.
+We provide additional experimental results, including experiments with different correlation levels $\rho^2(\in\{0, 0.3\})$ and dimension $d$, in Appendix~\ref{sec:exp_non_gaussian}.